AsahiLinux/docs/U-Boot.md

 update-grub
 ```

-The current version that is shipped with grub refuses to be booted from U-Boot
+The current version that is shipped with Debian testing refuses to be booted from U-Boot
 because one efi binary.
 In order to make U-boot boot the grub that is shipped
 with Debian Testing, remove this binary: